saifshahriar/bubt-courses/README.md

 # University Class Notes

 This repository contains my class notes, assignments, and lab reports for the courses I'm taking.
-The files are in **LaTeX** and **RMarkdown**.
+Everything is Open Source. ;) The files are in **LaTeX** and **RMarkdown**.

 ## Semester 1 Courses